Vorlesung und Seminar

 - The role of media for stock market anomalies

-- Meta anomalies and other current trends in the literatur
+- ESG investing, meta anomalies and other current trends in the literatur

 As the course discusses recent research, there is no specific textbook that covers all aspects of the course.